Antlers vs Horns

 This 4x4 bulk elk still has velvet on its antlers.
-This means the antlers were still growing in June when this picture was taken.
+The velvet means the antlers were still growing in June when this picture was taken.

 A closer view of a bighorn sheep ram horns.